dd32/td-gh-ex/readme.txt

 * Tweak: Internal hooks to Weaver Xtreme Plus and Weaver Xtreme Theme Support
 * Tweak: Handling of .gif header image
 * Fix: Some zero value Customizer settings failed to save correctly.

+= Version 2.1 =
+* New: Support for WP 4.5 Custom Logo in header
+* Fix: Fixed some setting incompatibilities between Customizer and Legacy options
+* Fix: Corrected 100% vs auto width default information in width option descriptions
+* New: Support width value of 0 to force 'auto' width attribute for areas with 100% width default.
+* Tweak: changed Footer HTML area to default 100% width.
+  NOTE: This may cause incompatibility with some customized themes.
+Changing width to explicit 0 should fix issues.
+* Fix: Problem with saving generated styles to file from Customizer with Xtreme Plus installed
+* Fix: Print page was clipping content when extend background .wvrx-fullwidth class used on an area
+* Fix: Customizer refresh of Archive Page Title font size - had interaction with Page Title font size
+* Tweak: Improved rendering of custom width desktop sidebars.
+IE8 degrades to showing sidebars at 25% only.
+* Tweak: Improved rendering of menu transitions
+* Tweak: make phone width 100% (was 98%) for most horizontal areas like the top/bottom widget areas, html areas, etc.